 Do not apply eyeliner on the waterline

-You know who’s really the culprit here, don’t you?
+So how to stop eyes from watering when wearing makeup?
+Well you know who’s really the culprit for watery eyes after makeup, don’t you?
 As soon as you put mascara on your lower lashes or line your lower waterline or blend an eyeshadow over the lower lid, your eyes start to water.
 This is because along the waterline are the meibomian glands which prevent evaporation of the water in the eyes.
 So, go for fuller upper lashes and liner on your upper lid instead.

 Use only clean makeup tools